-The Connect:Direct HP NonStop Management Programming Guide is for programmers writing applications to interface with Connect:Direct HP NonStop.
+The IBM Sterling Connect:Direct for HP NonStop Management Programming Guide is for programmers writing applications to interface with IBM® Sterling Connect:Direct® for HP NonStop.

-Read the first four chapters to learn how to write and run an API to use with Connect:Direct HP NonStop.
-These chapters introduce Connect:Direct HP NonStop and the components of the API environment.
-Chapter 5, Sample Code, provides a sample API written in C. If you plan to retrieve event messages, refer to Chapter 6, Using DSM/EMS Event Reporting, to integrate Connect:Direct HP NonStop in a Distributed Systems Management (DSM) environment.
+Read the first four chapters to learn how to write and run an API to use with Sterling Connect:Direct for HP NonStop.
+These chapters introduce Sterling Connect:Direct for HP NonStop and the components of the API environment.
+Chapter 5, Sample Code, provides a sample API written in C. If you plan to retrieve event messages, refer to Chapter 6, Using DSM/EMS Event Reporting, to integrate Sterling Connect:Direct for HP NonStop in a Distributed Systems Management (DSM) environment.

-This guide assumes knowledge of the Connect:Direct HP NonStop operating system, its applications, network, and environment.
-If you are not familiar with the Connect:Direct HP NonStop operating system, refer to the HP NonStop library of manuals.
+This guide assumes knowledge of the HP NonStop operating system, its applications, network, and environment.
+If you are not familiar with the HP NonStop operating system, refer to the HP NonStop library of manuals.